hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

     - with a delegation to a contract that needs funds to execute the transaction but the EOA does not have enough funds - to verify that the EOA's context is used as expected
     - with a delegation to a non-existing address - should result in a hollow account creation.
 The result is a no-op
     - with a delegation to a system contract - should result in a no-op
+    - with `debug_traceTransaction` call to verify that the Ethereum calls are made successfully and that we can provide historical support
-  - REST spec tests that the `/accounts` endpoint returns the new `code` field as expected
+  - REST spec tests that the `/accounts` endpoint returns the new `delegation_indicator` field as expected
+  - REST spec tests that the contract results endpoints return the new `authorization_list` field as expected
 - Database migration tests

 ### 3. Acceptance Tests

 - Executing a contract call to EOA with code delegation to another contract
-- Call the REST `/accounts/{accountId}` endpoint to verify the code delegation is returned as expected
+- Call the REST `/accounts/{accountId}` endpoint to verify the delegation identifier is returned as expected
+- Call the REST contract results endpoint to verify the authorization list is returned as expected

 ### 4. k6 Tests